jhawbrey/ensemble-iona-site/src/pages/concerts/arvo-pärt-and-friends.md

 image: /img/hero-banner-5.jpg
 featuredimage: /img/038u4743.jpg
 ---
 Join Ensemble Iona for their season closer as they dive into the Nordic Choral traditions.
-This concert features the music of Arvo Pärt in celebration of his 90th birthday and other Baltic and Nordic Composers
+This concert features the music of Arvo Pärt in celebration of his 90th birthday and other Baltic and Nordic Composers.

 $25 suggested donation at the door